Cape Ann Museum Green

 In recent years, the Cape Ann Museum has developed a plan for the Cape Ann Museum Green campus to address the Museum’s needs for expanded collections storage and exhibition and community programming space.

 Driven by the necessity to accommodate the growth of the Museum’s art and archival collections and to find a space in close proximity to Cape Ann, leaders of the Museum turned to approximately three acres of property that has been owned by the Museum for many years at the intersection of Washington and Poplar Streets.
 Presently at this site three historic buildings, the White-Ellery House (1710), an adjacent Barn (c.1740) and the recently acquired Babson-Alling House (c.1740) create an important gateway to Gloucester.

-Additional property at the site will house a new 9,500 square foot state-of-the art Collections Center to address the Museum’s critical need for expanded collections and archival storage.
-An additional 2,500 square feet of flexible exhibition and community programming space has been designed to complement the three historic structures on site and an open green space, accessible for public enjoyment year-round will connect all buildings on the property.
+Additional facilities at the site include the 12,000 square foot state-of-the art Janet & William Ellery James Center, which addresses the Museum’s critical need for expanded collections and archival storage.
+The James Center also includes a 2,500 square foot flexible exhibition and community programming space that greatly enhances the Museum’s ability to reach new audiences.
+The building is designed to complement the three historic structures on the site, while open green space that is accessible for public enjoyment year-round connects all buildings on the property.

 The new building, designed by Boston based firm designLAB, provides the Museum with new ways to engage, excite and connect with audiences.
 Ample green space has been reserved at the site and will include sitting walls, lawns and a pathway linking all buildings.
 New indigenous plantings have been made and an outdoor sculpture park is also envisaged.